The international community's regulation of foreign investment; the norms that have developed to govern this process and protect investors.

 - Learning Outcomes

-- After completing the paper, students should have:
+After completing the paper, students should have knowledge of:

 - the fundamental characteristics of foreign investment that have led to the development of the international investment regime, and a broad understanding of the history of the development of international investment law

 - the arbitration process that is established by investment agreements

 - the key substantive obligations found in international investment agreements, including non-discrimination, the international minimum standard of treatment, the obligation not to expropriate without compensation, the obligation not to discriminate against foreign investors and investment